My Brother Comes to Visit

 6. What is the name of the 2019 horror movie directed by Jordan Peele?

 We got answers 1 and 2 easy enough, but once we missed 3, we figured that we had fucked it.
 But as I said, due to the “daisy-chain” structure of the answers, if you’re quick you can reverse-engineer the ones you missed.
-We just had to think of them before Karl instructed us to swap our sheets with the next table for marking.
+We just had to think of them before Carl instructed us to swap our sheets with the next table for marking.
 Question 6 was easy, so we worked backwards from there.
 Once we were certain of 4 and 5, we returned to the one that had caused us the most trouble: 3.
-Karl was calling for all the tables to swap their answer sheets and we were resigned to just writing anything that would begin with E and end with A, since The Wipeout Round is all or nothing.
+Carl was calling for all the tables to swap their answer sheets and we were resigned to just writing anything that would begin with E and end with A, since The Wipeout Round is all or nothing.

 At what seemed like the last possible moment, a member of our team said “Elvira”.
 I wasn’t familiar with the name, so I wasn’t hugely confident in its success.
 Given the situation, I assumed it was chosen just because it fit the daisy chain.
-We swapped sheets with the adjacent table and Karl began reading out the answers.
+We swapped sheets with the adjacent table and Carl began reading out the answers.
 When he got to Question 3, I could feel all four of us tense up around the table.

 “And in first place, with 51 points, we have tonight’s winners: The Oven Enthusiasts!”